Dotou/Recommendation/TransTL.md

 TransTL：
 -----
-models the spatial and temporal information as a relationship connecting users and POIs
+models the spatial and temporal information as a relationship connecting users and POIs\<br>
  - the embedding of a <time, location> pair corresponds to a translation from embeddings of users to POIs.
-Since the POI embedding should be close to the user embedding plus the relationship vector (TransR) -the recommendation can be performed by selecting the top-k POIs similar to the translated POI, which are all of the same type of objects.
+Since the POI embedding should be close to the user embedding plus the relationship vector (TransR)\<br>
+ -the recommendation can be performed by selecting the top-k POIs similar to the translated POI, which are all of the same type of objects.\<br>

 datasets:
 ------